 - An employee must have worked at the university for a period totaling twelve (12) months.
-Periods of employment prior to a break in service of fewer than seven (7) years count towards eligibility. - Under the DC FMLA, an employee must have been paid for at least 1,000 hours during your prior (12) month period of employment with the university.
-These twelve (12) months do not need to be consecutive but must be within the past seven (7) years. - Under the federal FMLA, an employee must have worked at least 1,250 hours during the twelve (12) month period immediately preceding the beginning of the leave.
+Periods of employment prior to a break in service of fewer than seven (7) years count towards eligibility. - Under the federal FMLA, an employee must have worked at least 1,250 hours during the twelve (12) month period immediately preceding the beginning of the leave. - Under the DC FMLA, an employee must have worked for at least 1,000 hours during your prior (12) month period of employment with the university, including paid time off and holiday pay.
+These twelve (12) months do not need to be consecutive but must be within the past seven (7) years.

-Federal and DC FMLA run concurrently and cannot be used consecutively if leave is covered under both laws.
+Federal and state FMLA leaves (including DC) run concurrently and cannot be used consecutively if leave is covered under multiple laws.